WAMC: Albany Medical Center

 In its early days, WAMC had a mostly classical music radio format.
 The earliest years also included broadcasts of health information and lectures from visiting medical professors.
-Early on, part of WAMC's regular programming was the broadcast of live concerts by the Boston Symphony Orchestra from Tanglewood and Boston.
-When the NPR network was founded in 1970, WAMC signed on as one of NPR's original 90 "charter" members.
+Early on, part of WAMC's regular programming was the broadcast of live concerts by the Boston Symphony Orchestra (BSO) from Tanglewood and Boston.
+When the NPR network was founded in 1970, WAMC became one of NPR's original 90 "charter" members.

 Separating from the medical school

 Around 1980, financial pressures caused the hospital and medical school to begin divesting the station.
-In 1981, the Federal Communications Commission (FCC) license on 90.3 FM was transferred to a 501c3 tax-exempt entity, WAMC, Inc., which had been set up by a group of five corporators, including the current CEO and president, Alan S. Chartock.
+In 1981, the Federal Communications Commission (FCC) license on 90.3 FM was transferred to a 501c3 tax-exempt entity, WAMC, Inc., which had been set up by a group of five corporators, including Alan S. Chartock, who became longtime CEO and President, retiring in 2023.
 WAMC was initially affiliated with the State University of New York and New York State government.

 In the years since the transfer, the station has eliminated classical music, except for live BSO concerts.
 It has become a producer of information-based, non-music programming, providing a variety of interview-format programs to radio stations across the country via the station's in-house subsidiary, National Productions.
 (WMHT-FM in nearby Schenectady and its network of repeater stations continues to program classical music in the region.)

 Expanding the network

-Listener contributions (often obtained during periodic pledge drives) and corporate contributions have helped the original single station grow over the years into a network of 22 facilities with large primary service contours covering the Capital District, the Adirondacks section of New York State, Western Massachusetts, Southern Vermont, and parts of New Hampshire, Connecticut, Pennsylvania and New Jersey.
+Listener contributions (often obtained during periodic pledge drives) and corporate contributions have helped the original single station grow over the years into a network of 22 facilities with large primary service contours covering the Capital District, the Adirondacks section of New York, the outer northern suburbs of New York City, Western Massachusetts, Southern Vermont, and parts of New Hampshire, Connecticut, Pennsylvania and New Jersey.

 It has been a custom on WAMC to play two songs to mark the end of every fund drive: Kate Smith's "God Bless America" and Ray Charles' rendition of "America the Beautiful".
 The station's February 2017 fund drive raised over $1,000,000 in less than one day.

-The main 90.3 mHz signal has an effective radiated power (ERP) of 10,000 watts, which on paper is somewhat modest for a full NPR member on the FM band.
+The main 90.3 MHz signal has an effective radiated power (ERP) of 10,000 watts, which on paper is somewhat modest for a full NPR member on the FM band.
 However, its height above average terrain (HAAT) of 600 m gives it one of the largest coverage areas of any NPR station in the Northeast.
 It provides at least grade B coverage to most of east-central New York (including the Capital District), southwestern Vermont, western Massachusetts, southwestern New Hampshire, and northwestern Connecticut.